Sarmkadan/gpu-image-processing/examples/README.md

 ## Examples Overview

-### 1. Basic Blur (`01-basic-blur.cs`)
+### 1. Basic Usage (`BasicUsage.cs`)

 **Difficulty**: Beginner
 **Time**: 5 minutes

-The simplest example showing how to:
+The absolute minimum code required to use GPU Image Processing:
-- Initialize the GPU processing system
+- Initialize the system with default settings
 - Register an image
-- Create and configure a Gaussian blur filter
+- Create and apply a simple filter
-- Apply the filter and retrieve results
+- Get the processed result

 **Key Concepts**:
 - Service initialization